TomHAnderson/trove/README.md

 Clone the repository and edit the `src/environments/environment.ts` file to point to api.etreedb.org.
 See the `src/environments/environment.prod.ts` file for an example.

-Install the required packages by running from the root folder
+Install the required packages by running from the project root folder

 ```
 npm install